azolinmf/ComunicacaoDeDados/README.md

-This Desktop app establishes a cipher communication between two hosts, using line code (algorithm 2B1Q).
+This Desktop app establishes a communication between two hosts, using Vigenère cipher and line code (algorithm 2B1Q).
 Made with Electron framework.

+To install the dependencias,use `npm install`.
 To run the app, use `npm start`.